 For any month that a Grantee completes the installation of energy measures, the Grantee is required to complete the monthly energy metrics worksheet.
-The information submitted on this worksheet will enable MEA to estimate the energy savings associated with each project and count these energy savings towards the State's energy goals.
-MEA recommends that each potential Grantee reviews the attached Monthly Energy Metrics Worksheet in order to fully understand the energy reporting requirements of this grant program.
+The information submitted on this worksheet will enable MEA to estimate the energy savings associated with each project.
+MEA recommends that each potential Grantee review the attached Monthly Energy Metrics Worksheet to fully understand the energy reporting requirements of this grant program.